Mather, Sacramento County, California

-Mather (/'meI.T@r/ MAY-ther) is a census-designated place in Sacramento County, California.
+Mather (/'meI.T@r/ MAY-ther) is a census-designated place in Sacramento County, California, United States.
 Mather sits at an elevation of 108 ft.
 The 2020 United States census reported Mather's population was 4,698.
 It is the site of the former Mather Air Force Base, closed by the federal government in 1993.

+History

+Following the closure of Mather Air Force Base under the Base Realignment and Closure Act of 1988, the United States Air Force leased a portion of the 5,717-acre facility to Sacramento County, California, for mixed-use redevelopment.
+Later, portions of the base were transferred to the Cordova Recreation and Park District.
+Over time, the redevelopment of former military land led to the Mather Commerce Center, a Veteran's Affairs Medical Center, sports complexes, and wetland reserves.
+It also led to business parks, industrial zones, and residential communities.
+In 2010, Mather received its designation as a census-designated place.

+Sacramento Mather Airport reopened for civilian use on May 5, 1995 following the closure of Mather Field.
+Companies including UPS and DHL Express and moved its operations to the new airport.
+The airport also began to host the annual California Capital Airshow in 2006.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 10.0 square miles (26.0 km^{2}), 99.75% of it land and 0.25% of it water.
+According to the United States Census Bureau, the CDP covers an area of 10.0 square miles (26.0 km^{2}), of which 99.75% is land and 0.25% is water.

 Climate

 The climate of Mather is Mediterranean, characterized by hot, dry summers, at times exceeding 100 F, and mild, rainy winters, with lows at night falling below freezing at times.